MrcSnm/LOVE-SharedMemory/README.md

 the type, and the bit which represents that has finished data is the -1 number divided by the magic number.

 # How to use it
-There are 2 ways to use it, there is the intrusive way and the non-instrusive way, the intrusive way will take care of boilerplate code, but in the full way, it works like this:
+Download sharedmemory.lua and memoryaccess.lua and put it into the root of your project There are 2 ways to use it, there is the intrusive way and the non-instrusive way, the intrusive way will take care of boilerplate code, but in the full way, it works like this: